romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 [//]: # 'has JSDoc'

-`.upsert` tries to update one record, and it will perform create in case a record was not found.
+`upsert` tries to update one record, and it will perform create in case a record was not found.

 It will implicitly wrap queries in a transaction if it was not wrapped yet.

-`.find` or `.findBy` must precede `.upsert` because it does not work with multiple updates.
+`find` or `findBy` must precede `upsert` because it does not work with multiple updates.

 In case more than one row was updated, it will throw `MoreThanOneRowError` and the transaction will be rolled back.

 `update` and `create` properties are accepting the same type of objects as the `update` and `create` commands.

-Not returning a value by default, place `.select` or `.selectAll` before `.upsert` to specify returning columns.
+Not returning a value by default, place `select` or `selectAll` before `upsert` to specify returning columns.

 ```ts
 const user = await User.selectAll()